In Search of Tomorrow: Synopsis

+Production

+Kickstarter and Indiegogo campaigns were launched to raise funds for the film and they were successful.

 Reception

 Danielle Solzman wrote that the film is "a lengthy but beautiful love letter to this decade."

 Anya Couture of Geek Vibes Nation wrote, "Whether fans of sci-fi movies take the documentary head-on for its entire runtime or break it up by its own natural episodic segues, there's something here for every diehard and neophyte to learn and enjoy.
 It emphasizes there is more to just remember how these films affect us, but that there is always a new perspective that deserves exploration and celebration."